softfactories/InferNET_Demos/README.md

 ## The Experiments List

 1. Experiment N°1 - Tossing two coins.
 Probability both are heads?
-2. Experiment N°1 - Tossing two coins.
-Observation - both coins are newer heads.
-Probability first coin is head?
+2. Experiment N°1 - Throwing two cubes.
+Observation - both cubes never get 6 points.
+Probability first cube gets 6 point?

 ### Build and Run the Experiments
  1. Starting in the folder where you clone the repository